base-jumper/base-jumper/docs/circuits/SerialPort.md

 ### Direct Control ###
 The platform you are using probably comes with its own serial port in the form of a UART.
 However, it might not have the transceiver you need (eg. RS485) or isolation.
 In this case, you have a couple of options.

 1. Use the UART and transceiver on the base board.
 The UART on the platform is unused.
 Data is transferred from the platform to the base board using calls to the basejumper API.
-The base board then send the data out using its serial port.
+The base board then sends the data out using its serial port.
-2. Use the UART on the platform with the transciver on the base board.
-Data is transferred directly from the platform without being touched by the base board.
+2. Use the UART on the platform with the transceiver on the base board.
+Data is transferred directly from the platform without being touched by the base board's processor.

 Option 1 is the default mode.
 This will work with any platform regardless of whether it has its own UART or not.